mattman555/Concurrent-Elevator-Simulation/README2.md

 InProgress.java: A class for the InProgress state for the scheduler state machine.

 Moving.java: A class for the Moving state for the elevator state machine.

-SchedulerSM.java: A class that simulates the order of the states of the scheduler state machine.

 SchedulerState.java: A class that contains a method for each state in the scheduler.